louislung/2024-01-canto/README.md

 ## Miscellaneous

-Employees of [SPONSOR NAME] and employees' family members are ineligible to participate in this audit.
+Canto contributors that were involved in the creation of Neofinance Coordinator and their family members are ineligible to participate in this audit.